larrysammii/http-server-c/README.md

-# http-server-c
-Simple HTTP server in C.
+# Simple HTTP server in C

+For education purpose/fun only.
+To learn some C and networking basics.